GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 Then, enable UMA protection mode:

-- Activate the UMA SCIM custom script in oxTrust admin GUI: Go to `Configuration` > `Manage Custom Scripts`, and in the tab for `UMA RPT policies` check "Enabled" for the script labeled "scim_access_policy".
+- Activate the UMA SCIM custom script in oxTrust admin GUI: Go to `Configuration` > `Other Custom Scripts`, and in the tab for `UMA RPT policies` check "Enabled" for the script labeled "scim_access_policy".
 Finally press the "Update" button

 ![enable uma](../img/scim/enable_uma.png)